andrew-lozoya/nginx-ecs-otel-webserver-module/README.md

 This will enable the OpenTelemetry and apply the following configuration:

-- Send spans via OTLP to `otlp.nr-data.net:4317` with the required new relic api-key header
+- Send spans via OTLP to `localhost:4317`
 - Set the attributes `service.name` to `nginx-proxy`, `service.namespace` to
   `nginx` and the `service.instance_id` to `DemoInstanceId`
 - Report traces as errors, so you will see them in the NGINX log